Fushigi Yûgi: Byakko Senki: The Universe of Four Gods

 One of the Byakko Celestial Warriors, and Suzuno's love who controls plants.
-His original name was "Karm", but after his older brother Kasal died, he took on the name Kasal in accordance with the Laotse family tradition that the "eldest son" inherits the name "Kasal".
+His original name was "Karumu", but after his older brother Kasaru died, he took on the name Kasaru in accordance with the Laotse family tradition that the "eldest son" inherits the name "Kasaru".

 He is the benefactor who rescued Suzuno and Neiran who had collapsed in the desert together with his brother.
 He has brown skin and black hair that falls to his shoulders and is tied up on the left side.
 Although he is a boy, he was able to see through Suzuno's bluff quickly and comfort her, and is the first person to realize that she is the Priestess of Byakko.

 He was also from an apparently affluent family in a small Xi-Lang village.
 However, a sandstorm and an earthquake destroyed his hometown.
-Ever since then the brothers have traveled together through Xi-Lang, making their lives as merchants, with Kasal raising him as well as possible.
+Ever since then the brothers have traveled together through Xi-Lang, making their lives as merchants, with Kasaru raising him as well as possible.

 In the first work, the Divine Beast did not grant his wish to "live together in the world of books" with Suzuno, who was in love with him, so he stopped time in his body with Subaru's magic and continued to protect the Divine Treasure at the Byakko Temple.
 Because of this, he has a young appearance as if he is living in the era of this work, which is 90 years before the first work, but when he leaves the temple, his body ages rapidly and his lifespan is shortened in a flash.